-The National Institute on Drug Abuse reports that 17 percent of teenagers who use marijuana- also known as weed or cannabis- will become addicted to it.
-After the teen years, marijuana addiction may lost through adulthood.
-Statistics for those who use it daily range from 25 to 50 percent, depending on the amount that they use.
+The National Institute on Drug Abuse reports that 17% of teenagers who use marijuana — also known as weed or cannabis — will become addicted to it.
+After the teen years, marijuana addiction may continue through adulthood.
 Mental illness, stress, or genetic predisposition can also affect whether a person will become addicted to marijuana after use.
+More than ever, a marijuana addiction treatment program may be needed to achieve a successful recovery.

-Especially dangerous is marijuana use among adolescents and young adults, whose brains are still growing and developing every day.
+Marijuana use among adolescents and young adults is particularly dangerous because young brains are still growing and developing every day.
 A young person who abuses the drug might cause irreversible brain damage.
-The hippocampus, an area of the brain associated with memory, learning, and impulse control is not able to mature as normal.
+The hippocampus, an area of the brain associated with memory, learning, and impulse control is not able to mature as normal when an individual engages in continual marijuana use.

 Signs and Symptoms of Marijuana Abuse

-As marijuana can be abused in leaf or liquid form, finding packages of crumbled dry brownish-green leaves, powder, or small bottles of brownish colored liquid can indicate use of marijuana.
+It is important to detect any present signs of possible marijuana abuse.
+As marijuana can be abused in leaf or liquid form, the presence of crumbled dry brownish-green leaves, powder, or small bottles of brownish colored liquid can indicate use of marijuana.
 In addition, finding the following items, which are associated with the use of marijuana, can indicate illicit drug abuse:

 - Small metal clips